Milofow/Milofow/Research/Agile Research.md

 <i> Source: https://scrumguides.org/scrum-guide.html </i>

 #### Recap
-To quickly recap from my perspective:
+To quickly recap my perspective:
-Scrum works with time periods called sprints, these sprints are designed to complete certain tasks.
+Scrum works with time periods called 'sprints', these sprints are designed to complete certain tasks.
 To start a sprint you create a sprint planning with tasks out of the product backlog, these tasks are the sprint backlog.
 A scrum team will work on this backlog during the time period.
-To help improve the workflow this team will do a recap of their work daily, called the daily scrum or standups.
+To help improve the workflow this team will do a daily recap of their work, this recap is called the daily scrum or standups.
 If the time period exceeds, the team will present their work in a sprint review to stakeholders.
-To discuss and improve their work way they will do a retrospective to finish the sprint and start again.
+During the final meeting there is room to discuss, look back in retrospect and improve their work way for the next sprint.

 <img width="1002" src="https://scrumorg-website-prod.s3.amazonaws.com/drupal/inline-images/2021-01/screen_shot_2021-01-10_at_9.14.17_am.png">
 <i> Source: https://www.scrum.org/resources/what-is-scrum </i>